Parvati Nair: Breakthrough (2014-present)

 Nair received the Indian Affairs "Most Promising Actress 2017" award at the 8th Annual India Leadership Conclave in Mumbai on 4 August 2017.

 Parvati Nair collaborated with a US-based fashion brand Yog The Label selling her pictures featured products manufactured in USA and Europe worldwide.

+In 2025, Parvati Nair’s long-delayed in the Tamil psychological thriller, Unpaarvayil, which streamed on Sun NXT.

 In the media

 Nair has been a guest model at Indian fashion weeks, often appearing in the display of shows.
 At the 2013 Chennai International Fashion Week, Nair was the main model for Sakshi Bindra's clothing line and was the first day's "showstopper".
 She wore costumes styled by Vivek Karunakaran as a part of the Walk of Pride charity event held at the Park, Chennai in April 2015.
 During August 2015, she attended the India Luxury Style Week and Chennai's Fashion Culture Week within a fortnight, to promote the fashion industry in the city.
 In 2016, she was showstopper in the first day of the Bangalore Fashion Week, wearing traditional wear by designer Mable Thomas, and then at the Keralan Fashion League.
 She was a judge on Amrita TV's reality show, Supermodels, in 2013.
 She also appeared alongside four other actresses as the judges of the beauty pageant, Miss India Bangalore 2015 during December of that year.
 Her popularity as a model had initially helped her make a breakthrough into the film industry, and saw her get recognition across all four South Indian states.

 Nair was announced as the brand ambassador of the Karnataka Bulldozers team during the 2016 Celebrity Cricket League and attended the team's fixtures across South India as a part of her role.
 She shared ambassadorial duties with actress Sharmiela Mandre, saying that she had grown up following the sport during her childhood in the United Arab Emirates, where her father and brother had played regularly.
 The actress also attended matches played by Royal Challengers Bangalore during the IPL Season of 2015 and played cricket as part of shooting for Uttama Villain (2015).
 Nair has taken part in charity events including the Clean Bengaluru Challenge in November 2014, when she helped sweep the streets of Vasanthnagar in the city.
 She has been chosen by Peta India as an ambassador for the adopt a stray dog campaign.
 She was brand ambassador for the World Junior Squash Championships held in Chennai along with Ashok Selvan.